I have so much to stay so much of the time but like I’ve said, once I open up my computer, sometimes I forget all my writing prompts.

 They’re often full of surprises.
 Everyone else passing them over.

 We lucked out that night.
 I said: something isn’t right.
-She motioned to the idiot standing nearby and pulled me into the hallway.
+She pulled me into the hallway.

 She said: listen, your dad has way too much output (blood coming out of the hoses attached to his torso that is basically run-off from the surgery).